 QUALIFICATION REQUIREMENTS; A current and valid medical license to practice medicine.
 Must be Board Certified or eligible.
 Must have completed an accredited residency program in Family Practice.

 Preference given to qualified Tribal and Indian applicants in accordance with 25 CFR.
 Pays $107.70 – $128.60 hourly.
-Closes March 1, 2021 at 5:00 pm.
+Open until filled.
 The application is required to apply, please go to www.fpst.org for application